From Lisa to Lisa: The Incredible Story of Apple Computers Buried in a Utah Landfill - Breaking Latest News

 Like Atari with the ET video game

-Even if in the end the reason is clear: with the arrival of Macs, which they worked well and sold well (although not as well as Apple would have hoped), the Cupertino-based company wanted everything except its name and logo to be associated with a commercial disaster like the Lisa had turned out to be.
+Even if in the end the reason is quite understandable: with the arrival of the Mac, which they worked well and sold well (although not as well as Apple would have hoped), the Cupertino-based company wanted everything except its name and logo to be associated with a commercial disaster like the Lisa had turned out to be.